Pop Warner: San Jose State

-Personal life
+Personal life and death

 Warner married the former Tibb Lorraine Smith in Springville on June 1, 1899.
-He smoked Turkish Trophy cigarettes and drank alcohol; his trainers were instructed to supply him with "cough medicine".

-Warner always enjoyed painting in watercolors.
-According to an art exhibition review in The Stanford Daily, Warner relied on painting to put him through law school at Cornell.
+He smoked Turkish Trophy cigarettes and drank so much alcohol; his trainers were instructed to supply him with "cough medicine".
+Warner enjoyed painting in watercolors and used the funds from his paintings to pay for his law school education at Cornell.
 He also had a woodworking shop in his garage.

-Retirement and death

-He retired from San Jose State (and coaching) in 1940.
+Warner retired from San Jose State (and coaching) in 1940.
 Warner died on September 7, 1954, at age 83 in Palo Alto from throat cancer.
-Tibb Warner died on November 4, 1961.

 Coaching legacy

 For his contributions to football, the American Football Coaches Association (AFCA) gave Warner its Amos Alonzo Stagg Award in 1948.

 His name is widely known for the Pop Warner Little Scholars program, which began in 1929 as the Junior Football Conference in Philadelphia to keep children busy and out of trouble.
-In 1934, soon after Warner joined Temple, he agreed to the program's renaming as the Pop Warner Conference.
+In 1934, soon after Warner joined Temple, he agreed to the program's renaming as the Pop Warner Conference, which still endures.
 As of 2016, about 325,000 children between the ages of 5 and 16 are mentored.